ToasterTheBrave/clover/design-document.md

 ----------

 #### Example System
-In order to show the usefulness of Clover, we need a test system to monitor and inject failure into.
+In order to show the usefulness of Clover, we need a test system that we can monitor and into which we can inject failure.
 This system exists outside of Clover and simulates a real-world architecture like would be seen in a common web application.
-It is purposefully complex in order to show the usefulness of Clover.

 The example system consists of a Nginx load balancer to direct traffic between 4 application servers.
 Each application server makes a call to a MySQL Database, as well as to an Elasticsearch Cluster.
 The data collected from these two data stores is returned to the user, and the response time of the request is our watched metric.